25 Famous Painters Who Shaped the Art World As We Know it

 Paul Gauguin

 Gauguin’s later work evolved into Synthetism, a style where color and form have an equal role.
-Synthetism was a considerable break from Impressionism, where color was the dominant force, and early Renaissance paintings, where form was deemed most important.
+Synthetism was a considerable break from Impressionism, where color was dominant, and early Renaissance paintings, where form was deemed most important.

 The American Naturalist Movement